samip5/k8s_gateway/README.md

 ## Configure

-The only required configuration option is the zone that plugin should be authoritative for:
+The only required configuration option are the zones that plugin should be authoritative for:

 ```
-k8s_gateway ZONE
+k8s_gateway [ZONES...]
 ```

 Additional configuration options can be used to further customize the behaviour of a plugin:

 ```
 {
-k8s_gateway ZONE
+k8s_gateway [ZONES...]
     resources [RESOURCES...]
+    ingressClasses [CLASSES...]
+    gatewayClasses [CLASSES...]
     ttl TTL
     apex APEX
     secondary SECONDARY